MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/provisioning/Provisioning.md

 # Provisioning Module
 ## Description
-This reference cmdlet descriptions and syntax for all Provisioning-specific cmdlets.
+This reference cmdlet provides descriptions and syntax for all provisioning-specific cmdlets.
 It lists cmdlets in alphabetical order based on the verb at the beginning of the cmdlet.

 ## provisioning Cmdlets
 ### [Export-ProvisioningPackage](Export-ProvisioningPackage.md)
-Extract the contents of a provisioning package.
+Extracts the contents of a provisioning package.

 ### [Export-Trace](Export-Trace.md)
 {{Manually Enter Export-Trace Description Here}}